netscaler/netscaler-k8s-ingress-controller/docs/network/pbr.md

        ![Image](https://user-images.githubusercontent.com/46886297/117246445-4736de80-ae5a-11eb-8f0e-fd1829d6343d.png)

- 3. The service group added by the Citrix ingress controller contains the net profile set.
+ 3. The service group added by the Netscaler ingress controller contains the net profile set.

        ![Image](https://user-images.githubusercontent.com/46886297/117246742-c4faea00-ae5a-11eb-8e1d-fe0878066b6c.png)

-4. Finally, the Citrix ingress controller adds PBRs.
+4. Finally, the Netscaler ingress controller adds PBRs.

     ![Image](https://user-images.githubusercontent.com/46886297/117247049-3c307e00-ae5b-11eb-8130-2895384113ce.png)

     Here:
     - The number of PBRs is equivalent to (number of SNIPs) * (number of Kubernetes nodes).
 In this case, it adds four(2*2) PBRs.
-    - The `srcIP` of the PBR is the `NS_SNIPS` provided to the Citrix ingress controller by ConfigMap.
+    - The `srcIP` of the PBR is the `NS_SNIPS` provided to the Netscaler ingress controller by ConfigMap.
 The `destIP` is the CNI overlay subnet range of the Kubernetes node.
     - `NextHop` is the IP address of the Kubernetes node.

-5. You can also use the logs of the Citrix ingress controller to validate the configuration.
+5. You can also use the logs of the Netscaler ingress controller to validate the configuration.

      <img src="https://user-images.githubusercontent.com/46886297/117247896-b1e91980-ae5c-11eb-8fbb-177c1db7ceb2.png" width="1200" height="100">

 ## Configure PBR using the Citrix node controller

 You can configure PBR using the [Citrix node controller](https://github.com/citrix/citrix-k8s-node-controller) for multiple Kubernetes clusters.
 When you are using a single Netscaler to load balance multiple Kubernetes clusters with Citrix node controller for networking, the static routes added by it to forward packets to the IP address of the VXLAN tunnel interface may cause route conflicts.
-To support PBR, Citrix node controller needs to works in conjunction with the Citrix ingress controller to bind the net profile to the service group.
+To support PBR, Citrix node controller needs to works in conjunction with the Netscaler ingress controller to bind the net profile to the service group.

 Perform the following steps to configure PBR using the Citrix node controller: